Exceptional Points in the Scattering Resonances of a Sphere Dimer: Results

 \section{Results}

-So far we have made no assumption about the dispersion relation of the material of the two spheres.
+So far we have made no assumption about the material dispersion relation of the two spheres.
 In this section, we consider two spheres of radius $a$, whose susceptibility follows a Drude model, given by \cite{kreibig_optical_1995}: